 I went to a writers conference years ago and heard one of the speakers say, “many awesome writers never sell anything because they don’t market themselves and many mediocre authors make a living at this because they’re good at marketing.”

 That statement is so true.
 While social media makes it easier for people to get noticed these days you have to have a platform and be constantly promoting yourself and your work.
 It’s a never-ending cycle.

 I’ve known many talented authors who’ve given up because they just get frustrated with the marketing aspect.
 It’s hard to keep on top of.
 I’m not going to lie but if you want this…I mean REALLY want this.
 You have no choice but to jump on the social media bandwagon!

 Step #5 Write, write, and write some more.

 I look back sometimes and wish I hadn’t waited so long to pursue my dream.
 I’m living it now and I could have been living it so much sooner had I not put it off.
 Maybe.
 I do believe that timing is everything and who knows what might have happened.
-All I know now is that I’m living the dream.
-It’s hard work but so worth it.
+All I know now is that I’m living the dream now.
+It’s hard work, but so worth it.